wiiha/tdde16-project-report/README.md

-# tdde16-project-report
+# Identifying app reviews discussing app key benefits

-This repo contains the code for the text mining project that was part of the course TDDE16 (Text mining)
+This repo contains the code for the **text mining project** that was part of the course TDDE16 (Text mining) at Linköping University.

 Techniques and concepts used are: